Medghofran/open_pcv/README.md

 # open_pcv
-This is a open source lighweight point cloud processing library
+This is an open-source lightweight point cloud processing library for computer vision applications.